akash80/TikTak-Chat/README.md

 Front-End: HTML, CSS, Jquery, JavaScript, Ajax, JSTL.
 Back-End: Servlet, JSP, MySql, XML.

+//Tools i used
+Bootstrap.css and Bootstrap.js for styling my work.

 // Features of applicaiton

 1. Easy to use.